How to Make Your Officers Look Like Gods: what happens when you bring Gothic symbolic density to naval fiction

 White inner sleeves.
 White along the flanks of the coat.
 The same protective coloration that makes dolphins nearly invisible in open water—light from below, dark from above.

 When a captain stands on deck in full dress uniform, the white countershading creates a visual echo of the creature Arune holds most sacred.
-The uniform is making a theological argument: this man speaks to the sea, and the sea recognizes him as kin.
+The uniform is making a theological statement also: this man speaks to the sea, and the sea recognizes him as kin.

-In Arune, color isn’t aesthetic preference.
-It’s spiritual geography.
-The water column—the vertical distance from surface to crushing depth—defines everything about their maritime culture.
-And that geography is encoded in color symbolism.
+In Arune, the water column—the vertical distance from surface to crushing depth—defines everything about their maritime culture.
+Which is encoded in colour symbolism.

 When an Arunean describes something as muirrine, they’re not just saying it’s blue.
-They’re saying it has the quality of the sea itself—sacred, beautiful, carrying the soul of their nation.
+They’re saying it has the quality of the most beautiful, shallow seas—sacred, beautiful, carrying the soul of their nation.

 I wanted rank to tell a story about what you’ve survived to earn it.